-- 1. Newly hired City employees, or those employees who transfer from a collective bargaining agreement to a position covered under the Employee Handbook, are subject to a two (2) year introductory period, consisting of two (2) years of continuous employment with the City, excluding temporary/limited term employment.
+- 1. Newly hired City employees, or those employees who transfer from a collective bargaining agreement to a position covered under the Employee Handbook, are subject to a one (1) year introductory period, consisting of one (1) year of continuous employment with the City, excluding temporary/limited term employment.
 For elected officials, employees that serve at the pleasure of an elected official, and employees in a federally funded grant position there is no defined introductory period. - 2.
-Employees who transfer through the recruitment process to another City position covered under the Employee Handbook are subject to a six (6) month review period for the new position, independent of the two (2) year introductory period.
+Employees who transfer through the recruitment process to another City position covered under the Employee Handbook are subject to a six (6) month review period for the new position, independent of the one (1) year introductory period.
 The transferred employee surrenders their rights regarding their former position.